Category:

 For these reasons, initial and continuing fees should always be modeled first based primarily on the business and financial requirements of the franchise system, and then fine-tuned based on competition and further on the positioning of the brand.

-Sophisticated franchisees (and in the age of the Internet, franchisees are becoming more sophisticated every day) will generally make their choice of franchisors based first on industry clusters that interest them (i.e., personal service offerings like massage, fitness, hair care and tanning, or restaurant offerings like hamburgers, deli, pizza, Mexican, etc).
-Only then do they begin the process of weeding through opportunities in those industry clusters.
-You need to first understand the profile of your targeted franchisee and then gain an understanding of your true franchise competitor, both within and outside of your direct retail competitors.
+Sophisticated franchisees generally choose franchisors based first on industry clusters that interest them (i.e., personal service offerings like massage, fitness, hair care and tanning, or restaurant offerings like hamburgers, deli, pizza, Mexican, etc.).
+Then they begin weeding through opportunities in those industry clusters.
+You need to first understand the profile of your targeted franchisee, and then gain an understanding of your true franchise competitor, both within and outside of your direct retail competitors.

 Franchise systems that offer similar or identical products or services at the retail level are different, and these differences can be material.
 Consider the variations between competing for retail-level franchise systems in any industry.
 These can include: